colin-mills/colin-mills/README.md

 # 💫About Me :
 Tech enthusiast seeking to learn how it all works.

-Specifically interested in emerging Web3 and blockchain technology.
+Specifically interested in emerging AI technology.

 ## 🌐Socials